CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_05_Lab.md

     | Instance count | **1** |
     | Cool down (minutes) | **5** |

-    > **Note**: These values are selected strictly for lab purposes to trigger scaling as soon as possible.
+    > Note: These values are selected strictly for lab purposes to trigger scaling as soon as possible.
 For guidance regarding Azure VM Scale Set scaling, refer to [Microsoft Docs](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-autoscale-overview).

 1. Back on the **az30301c-vmss \| Scaling** blade, select **+ Add a rule**.